-Suppression is quite different to repression in the sense that we haven’t buried the thoughts, feelings and memories out of our awareness, altogether but we have done our best to stuff them down so we don’t have to deal with them.
+Suppression is different from repression in the sense that we haven’t buried the thoughts, feelings and memories out of our awareness, altogether.
+However, we have done our best to shut them away to prevent us from dealing with them.
 It’s like we know that they are there but we pretend that they are not.
 We try to fool ourselves and everyone else, but we are vaguely aware of the game we are playing.
-This is like, saying, “Everything’s just fine,” but really you know that you’re hurting.
-This is not so potentially traumatizing as repression, but trying to keep it down does lead to an awful lot of stress and internal conflict.
+This is like saying, “Everything’s just fine,” but really you know that you’re hurting.
+This is not so potentially traumatizing as repression, however trying to keep it down does lead to an awful lot of stress and internal conflict.
 Another way this comes out is when our body is screaming something to us but we suppress the message and go against what our body is telling us.